-Catalog Requirements - A student submitting the Program of Study between August 1, 2010 and July 31, 2010, must use this catalog as a basis for program requirements.
+Catalog Requirements - A student submitting the Program of Study for the current academic year, must use this catalog as a basis for program requirements.
 A student must earn academic credit at UCM during the academic year of the catalog chosen.
 The course and program requirements are listed in this catalog.